 My child abuse hell with ‘mother.‘

-My childhood was my siblings and me, in a house where child abuse, trauma and emotional neglect were routine.
+My siblings and I were in a house where child abuse, trauma, and emotional neglect were routine.
 Our home was nothing but chaos and misery, which affected everyone due to the main contributor being ‘Our mother’.

 Sadly, one of my younger sisters had suffered terribly at the hands of ‘Our mother,’ and she went to see a psychiatrist when she was four because of her behaviour.
 Ultimately, this led to her being placed in care when she was only nine years of age.